 - Periodic internal reviews will be made by accounting personnel to assure that the effort reporting system is operating properly.
 The scope and results of these reviews will be summarized in a written report and sent to the appropriate University officials for necessary corrective actions.

 VIII.COMPLETING THE REPORT

 The PAR has a pre-printed certification.
 Each item in the report is discussed below.
-If assistance or additional information is needed, contact Management Accounting & Analysis at extension 1-3743.
+If assistance or additional information is needed, contact Cost Accounting & Analysis at extension 1-3743.

 IX.INFORMATION AND INSTRUCTIONS FOR COMPLETING QUARTERLY PAR

 For purposes of complying with OMB Circular A-21, the PAR should be completed by all exempt employees who charge effort to, or expend effort on sponsored agreements and exempt employees in departments associated with grants and contracts.